 “It’s real,” said Fresno State athletic director Terry Tumey.
 “We are no longer in a hypothetical mode.
 We understand the external pressures that we have and the changing landscape of collegiate athletics [and] we do think that by showing investment by the university and by the community speaks volumes to the nation as to the importance of our athletics enterprise to what we do as a university.”

 The project begins this summer with upgrades to suites on the east side of the stadium.
-The rest of the project has yet to be funded and reportedly will be on a 2024 city ballot.
+The rest of the project has yet to be funded.
+Unfortunately, funding failed on a May 2024 ballot.

 FBC Mortgage Stadium (UCF)